-Pollard, C. William, "The Virtue of Profit (McLean, VA)" (2009).
+Pollard, C. William, "The Virtue of Profit (Wheaton, IL - first revision)" (2009).
 C. William Pollard Papers.
-85. https://digitalcommons.spu.edu/pollard_papers/85
+87. https://digitalcommons.spu.edu/pollard_papers/87

 This Speech is brought to you for free and open access by the Work and Faith at Digital Commons @ SPU.
 It has been accepted for inclusion in C. William Pollard Papers by an authorized administrator of Digital Commons @ SPU.